Promoting Mathematical Thinking

 A maximum of 25 people (teachers, advisers, academics, and us) meet and work on mathematical tasks

-mostly chosen by Jenni, Corinne and Chris.
+mostly chosen by Jenni Back, Corinne Angier and Chris Sangwin.
 The point is not to do the tasks, but rather to notice what is involved in working on the tasks, making sense, making progress, getting stuck, working with others, and the pedagogical implications of what we notice in ourselves.

 .